 - someone else in your family has clubfoot

-Some people are required to wear a brace after clubfoot surgery.
-The brace helps strengthen the foot and assists with normal mobility.
+Some people must wear a brace after clubfoot surgery.
+The brace helps keep the foot in a more normal position and assists with normal movement.

 - nerve damage in the foot